kwonus/Quelle/Vanilla-Quelle.md

 Consider a query for all articles that contain a Bill Clinton in the Washington Post, followed by any word that is neither a verb nor an adverb:

-[ span:15 ] "Bill|William ...
-Clinton -/v/ & -/adv/"
+"Bill|William ...
+Clinton -/v/ & -/adv/"  :span=15

 #### 1.1.2 - Settings Block

 When the same setting appears more than once, only the last setting in the list is preserved.
 Example:

-[ format:md  format:text ]

-@get format
+:format = md  :format = text

-The @get format command would return text.
+format would be set to text.
 We call this: "last assignment wins".

 Finally, there is a bit more to say about the similarity setting, because it actually has three components.
 If we issue this command, it affects similarity in two distinct ways:

-[  similarity: 85% ]
+:similarity = 85%

 That command is a concise way of setting two values.
 It is equivalent to this command

-[ similarity.word:85%  similarity.lemma:85% ]
+:similarity.word = 85%  :similarity.lemma = 85%

 That is to say, similarity is operative for the lexical word and also the lemma of the word.
 While not discussed previously, these two similarities thresholds need not be identical.
 These commands are also valid:

-[ similarity.word: 85%  similarity.lemma: 95% ]
+:similarity.word = 85%  :similarity.lemma = 95%

-[ similarity.word: 85% ]
+:similarity.word = 85%

-[ similarity.word: none  similarity.lemma: exact ]
+:similarity.word = none :similarity.lemma = exact

-[ similarity.lemma: none ]
+:similarity.lemma = none

 #### 1.1.3 - Scoping Block